Exploiting Verified Neural Networks via Floating Point Numerical Error: Problem definition

+We use the \verb|MIPVerify| \citep{tjeng2018evaluating} complete verifier to demonstrate our attack method. \verb|MIPVerify| formulates \eqnref{robustness-def} as an MILP instance $L^*=\min_{\vx\in\adv{x_0}} L(\vx)$ that is solved by the commercial solver Gurobi \citep{gurobi}.
+The network is robust if $L^*>0$.
+Otherwise, the minimizer $\vx^*$ encodes an adversarial image.

-Due to the inevitable presence of numerical error in both the network inference system and the MILP solver, the exact specification (i.e., a bit-level accurate description of the underlying computation) of $\nn{\cdot}{W}$ is not clearly defined in \eqnref{robustness-def}.
-We consider the following implementations that are accessible from the PyTorch~\cite{NEURIPS2019_9015} framework: \begin{itemize} \item $\nncpumm{\cdot}{W}$: A matrix multiplication based implementation on x86/64 CPUs.
-Note that \cite{xiao2018training} reformulates convolutions in the TensorFlow~\cite{abadi2016tensorflow} model as matrix multiplications when invoking the verifier in their open source code. \item $\nncpuconv{\cdot}{W}$: The default convolution implementation on x86/64 CPUs. \item $\nngpumm{\cdot}{W}$: A matrix multiplication based implementation on NVIDIA GPUs. \item $\nngpuconv{\cdot}{W}$: A convolution implementation using the \verb|IMPLICIT_GEMM| algorithm from the cuDNN library~\cite{ chetlur2014cudnn} on NVIDIA GPUs.
-It has similar numerical error as CPU algorithms. \item $\nngpuconvwg{\cdot}{W}$: A convolution implementation using the \verb|WINOGRAD_NONFUSED| algorithm from the cuDNN library~\cite{ chetlur2014cudnn} on NVIDIA GPUs.
-It is based on the Winograd~\cite{ lavin2016fast} fast convolution algorithm, which has much higher numerical error compared to others. \end{itemize}
+Due to the inevitable presence of numerical error in both the network inference system and the verifier, the exact specification of $\nn{\cdot}{W}$ (i.e., a bit-level accurate description of the underlying computation) is not clearly defined in \eqnref{robustness-def}.
+We consider the following implementations included in the PyTorch framework to serve as our candidate definitions of the convolutional layers in $\nn{\cdot}{W}$, while nonconvolutional layers use the default PyTorch implementation: \begin{itemize} \item $\nncpumm{\cdot}{W}$: A matrix-multiplication-based implementation on x86/64 CPUs.
+The convolution kernel is copied into a matrix that describes the dot product to be applied on the flattened input for each output value. \item $\nncpuconv{\cdot}{W}$: The default convolution implementation on x86/64 CPUs. \item $\nngpumm{\cdot}{W}$: A matrix-multiplication-based implementation on NVIDIA GPUs. \item $\nngpuconv{\cdot}{W}$: A convolution implementation using the \verb|IMPLICIT_GEMM| algorithm from the cuDNN library~\citep{ chetlur2014cudnn} on NVIDIA GPUs. \item $\nngpuconvwg{\cdot}{W}$: A convolution implementation using the \verb|WINOGRAD_NONFUSED| algorithm from the cuDNN library~\citep{ chetlur2014cudnn} on NVIDIA GPUs.
+It is based on the Winograd convolution algorithm~\citep{lavin2016fast}, which runs faster but has higher numerical error compared to others. \end{itemize}